 Greenland halibut is a dominant fish species in the North-west Greenlandic fjords and of major importance to the people living in the area.
 In the Disko bay, targeted species include Greenland halibut, shrimp, cod and snow crab, whereas other species like wolffish and redfish are mainly bycatch and occasionally landed.
-In Uummannaq only Greenland halibut is directly targeted and bycatch species include cod, redfish, spotted wolffish and roughhead grenadier are occasionally landed.
-In Upernavik, only Greenland halibut is directly targeted and bycatches like spotted wolffish has rarely been landed, since the industry until recently (2014) was only interested in receiving Greenland halibut.
-Few other fish species of potential commercial interest are include American plaice, arctic skate, thorny skate, whereas species like capelin, Arctic cod and Greenland shark, are caught and used locally for bait and dogfood.
+In Uummannaq and Upernavik, Greenland halibut is the only directly targeted species and bycatch of cod, redfish, spotted wolffish and roughhead grenadier are occasionally landed.